Table of Contents

 A patient with postmenopausal bleeding typically presents with an episode of vaginal bleeding after one year or more of amenorrhea.
 The main concern of the patient and the doctor is endometrial cancer; therefore, the diagnostic workup is aimed to exclude this malignant and potentially curable cancer.

+Presence of other symptoms other than uterine bleeding can help to assess other causes.
 History taking should focus on the known risk factors for endometrial cancer, such as the use of estrogen-only hormone replacement therapy and cigarette smoking history.

 Diagnostic Workup in a Patient with Postmenopausal Bleeding